 Suspend-to-RAM (STR) is an energy-saving feature.
 In Suspend-to-RAM state, all devices on the computer are turned off, except for the system RAM.
 Thus, the PC consumes less than 5 Watts of power.
 [Auto] allows the BIOS to detect if your power supply can supply at least 720mA on the +5VSB lead to support the STR function.
 If the power supply meets the requirement, the STR function will be enabled; if not, this function will be disabled.
 If the expansion cards you use on the motherboard do not support the STR function, you must leave this field on the default setting [Disabled].
+NOTE: This field is only effective for Windows 98.
 Configuration options: [Auto] [Disabled]